 H. Monitoring And Auditing

-The Executive Director of Research Integrity will receive a briefing on review results.
-If a violation or non-compliance is detected, the ECO and the ORI will develop a plan to follow up and implement corrective actions.
+The Executive Director of Research Compliance will receive a briefing on review results.
+If a violation or non-compliance is detected, the ECO and the ORC will develop a plan to follow up and implement corrective actions.
 After the corrective plan is implemented, the ECO will provide a report on corrective action to the AVPRC and the ECAC.

 I. Detecting And Reporting Violations